organix/tartjs/README.md

 Creates a sponsor capability to create new actors with and allows replacing parts of the implementation.

+To run the below example run:

+    npm run pluggable

 ```javascript
 var tart = require('tart');